Dragon863/EchoCLI/README.md

 Once you have rooted the device, a file called `preloader_no_hdr.bin` will be generated.
 To boot the device, you will need to install [mtkclient](https://github.com/bkerler/mtkclient), copy the file into its directory and run `python mtk plstage --preloader=preloader_no_hdr.bin`.
 Replace `python` with `python3` depending on the python version you have installed.

+## Home assistant indicator
+When using the home assistant indicator feature, I would recommend using a raspberry pi zero w or other small SBC to run the python flask server, and boot the device.
+You can use crontab to make this happen automatically on boot using mtkclient.

 ## Thanks

 This project would not have been possible without: